 A Little About Robby

-Robby earned his B.A. in Theatre Arts from New Mexico State University in 2017 and is the recipient of the Herschel Zohn Outstanding Senior Award, "In recognition for outstanding contributions to the Department of Theatre Arts - our highest honor."
-He was the 2023 Austin Emerging Arts Leader - Theatre Mentee.
+Robby earned his B.A. in Theatre Arts from New Mexico State University in 2017.
+He received the Herschel Zohn Outstanding Senior Award, "in recognition for outstanding contributions to the Department of Theatre Arts—our highest honor."
+He was the 2023 Austin Emerging Arts Leader—Theatre Mentee

 Current project: